-Fellows will work for a domestic 501(c)(3) non-profit organization on a new project developed with the organization or on one of the organization’s ongoing projects.
+Fellows work for a domestic 501(c)(3) non-profit organization on a new project developed with the organization or on one of the organization’s ongoing projects.
 The organization must provide civil legal services to the poor (including the working poor) and/or those deprived of their civil or human rights and have at least two lawyers on staff.
 Additionally, the host organization must be willing to provide the fellow with supervision, work space, materials (computer, internet access, phone, etc.), malpractice insurance, and the cost of health benefits for the fellow that exceed $5,000.00.
-Students with questions about potential sponsoring organizations or projects are welcome to contact Lawson Konvalinka in the Career Services Office.

-Fellows will be selected by the Foundation based on a variety of factors, including academic performance, professional experience, character, and demonstrated commitment to the public interest.
+Fellows are selected by the Foundation based on a variety of factors, including academic performance, professional experience, character, and demonstrated commitment to the public interest.
 The Foundation will also consider the proposed project’s quality and the demonstrated effectiveness of the host organization.
-In evaluating these factors, the committee will look to the applicant’s resume and accompanying essays, law school record, references, and the host organization’s letter of support.